 zidovudine (a medicine used to treat patients with AIDS)

-medicines used to treat diarrhoea such as Lomotil ®.
+Antipsychotic medicines used to treat schizophrenia or bipolar mania such as haloperidol,

 You may need different amounts of your medicines, or you may need to take different

 Your doctor or pharmacist has more information on medicines to be careful with or

 Talk to your doctor about the need for additional contraception while taking AZITHROMYCIN

 Some antibiotics may decrease the effectiveness of some birth control pills, although

 this has not been shown with AZITHROMYCIN MYLAN.

 How to take AZITHROMYCIN MYLAN

 Follow all directions given to you by your doctor and pharmacist carefully.